An official website of the State of Oregon

 No. We encourage anyone with a diagnosis of breast or cervical cancer to apply.
 The program does not look at gender identity or expression.

-BCCTP is available through the OHP Plus and CWM benefit packages.
-Both OHP Plus and CWM cover cancer treatment.
+BCCTP is available through the OHP Plus benefit package.

 Ask your health care provider for help.
 Any provider who screens for breast or cervical cancer can refer patients.
 They do this by faxing a completed BCCTP application to OHP.

-Through BCCTP, OHP or CWM will pay for treatment from the date of the diagnosis.
+Through BCCTP, OHP will pay for treatment from the date of the diagnosis.

-OHP or CWM may also pay for outstanding medical bills related to the diagnosis.
+OHP may also pay for outstanding medical bills related to the diagnosis.
 This happens if your provider says you would have qualified for BCCTP at the time those bills were due.

 After OHP approves your BCCTP coverage, you will get a full OHP application in the mail.
 This is to collect more information and see if you qualify for ongoing OHP.